microsoft/text-analytics-walkthrough/README.md

 1. [Using Jupyter Notebooks in VS Code](https://code.visualstudio.com/docs/python/jupyter-support)

 ## Setting up Azure Cognitive Services
-If you're new to Cognitive Services, here's what you'll need to do to get set up.
-You will need a Microsoft Azure subscription.
-If you do not already have one, set up a Microsoft Azure subscription.
-You can sign up for a free trial at: https://azure.microsoft.com/free
+If you're new to Cognitive Services, you'll need a Microsoft Azure subscription.
+If you do not already have one, you can sign up for a free trial at: https://azure.microsoft.com/free

 ## Step 1: Set up an Azure Text Analytics resource
-If you don't already have one, use the following steps to create a Cognitive Services resource in your Azure subscription:
+If you don't already have one, use the following steps to create a Text Analytics resource in your Azure subscription:

 1. In another browser tab, open the Azure portal at: https://portal.azure.com
 1. Click the **＋Create a resource button**, search for Text Analytics, and create a Cognitive Services resource with the following settings: